 Figure 11: Properties option

-Doing so brings up the multi-tabbed Properties dialog box that you can see in Figure 12, below.
-The various tabs provide information about the presentation, statistics, content such as fonts used and theme name, and more.
+Doing so brings up the multi-tabbed Properties dialog box, as shown in Figure 12, below.
+The various tabs provide information about the presentation, Statistics, Content such as Fonts Used, and Theme name, and more.

 Figure 12: Properties dialog box

-File Types, File Menu, and Backstage View: Info Tab in Backstage View in PowerPoint (Glossary Page)
+01 08 07 - File Types, File Menu, and Backstage View: Info Tab of Backstage View in PowerPoint (Glossary Page)

 Info Tab of Backstage View in PowerPoint 365 for Windows